SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/case-studies/hmmer3/index.md

 ### Concurrent HMM searches

-The distribution of HMMs amongst worker threads has been changed in hpc_hmmsearch.
+The distribution of HMMs amongst worker threads has been changed in `hpc_hmmsearch`.
 The original decomposition reads a single HMM, copies it to each worker, divides input sequences between all threads, synchronizes threads, and aggregates results when all searches against that model are complete.
 This arrangement minimizes the time to search a single model but introduces one thread synchronization and the potential manifestation of load imbalance for each additional model.
 The modified driver distributes a unique HMM to each